Tag: Trump

 It is the responsibility and honor of the president to speak for the nation on the solemn occasions of collective remembrance.
 Some presidents are endowed with greater natural eloquence than others, but that does not matter.
 What the country listens for is the generous and authentic message underneath the rhetoric, whether that rhetoric is graceful or clumsy.
 The last general to win the presidency said, “I hate war as only a soldier who has lived it can, only as one who has seen its brutality, its futility, its stupidity.”
 The country heard those words, believed them, and trusted him.

-That was of course Eisenhower, who was in charge of sending … Read the rest
+That was of course Eisenhower, who was in charge of sending thousands of soldiers to the beaches of Normandy.

 During intervals from lying about the investigation into Russian meddling in the election Trump is lying about his administration’s policy and practice of taking children away from parents who immigrate illegally.